deepanshs/csdmpy/docs/CSDmodel_uml/csdm.rst

   * - tags
     - [String, ...]
-    - An `optional` set of keywords associated with the dataset.
+    - An `optional` list of keywords associated with the dataset.

   * - read_only
     - Boolean